N02870941/mazes/docs/README.md

 about graph theory that is relevant to understand this problem.

-A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges where each edge connects some vertex `u` to some vertex `v` from the vertex set `V`.
-A vertex is an abstract
+A graph `G` is a pair denoted as `G = {V, E}` where `V` is a set of vertices and `E` is a set of edges.
+Each edge connects some vertex another vertex from the vertex set `V`.
+In other words, a vertex is a **location** in a network and an edge is a **connection** between these vertices.
-**node or location** in a network.
-An edge is a **branch** that links vertices together.
 Graphs come in various forms:

 1. Weighted
 2. Directed

-Any combination is valid:
+We can have any of the following types of graphs:

 1. Weighted and directed
 2. Weighted and undirected
 3. Unweighted and directed
 4. Unweighted and undirected

 <p align="center">
   <img src="assets/img/png/weighted-unweighted.png"><br>
 </p>

-A weighted graph is a graph who's edges have a specified **weight** or **cost** associated with branching two vertices.
-For example, if we represent a country as a graph where cities are vertices and roads are edges, the weight of an edge might be the distance between two cities.
+A weighted graph is a graph who's edges have a specified **weight** or **cost** associated with connecting two vertices.
+For example, if we represent a country as a graph where vertices are cities and edges are roads, the weight of an edge might be the distance between two cities.

 <p align="center">